Joshua861/blog/content/posts/programming-history/index.md

 ### Features

 C is known for its **low level** control.
-Meaning that it is able to manipulate hardware and memory directly, giving programmers a high degree of control.
-Due to this, C is sometimes referred to as a “high-level assembly language”, due to its ability to interact closely with the hardware while still providing some abstraction compared to assembly languages.
-It **doesn't have a garbage collector**, meaning that it's up to the programmer to manage memory allocation and deallocation.
+Meaning that it is able to manipulate hardware and memory directly.
+Due to this, C is sometimes referred to as a “high-level assembly language”, It **doesn't have a garbage collector**, meaning that it's up to the programmer to manage memory allocation and deallocation.
 This can be very **powerful**, and is partly responsible for C's famous **fast** speeds, but can lead to errors and **memory** leaks if done wrong.

 It is also very **efficient**, C code runs quickly with minimal resources.
 One of its main features, and part of the reason it was chosen to be used for use in Unix, was its **portability**, along with its **simplicity** and **efficiency**.
 This means that C code can compile to executables for many operating systems and pieces of hardware.